ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

 nodes you may not detect frames at the lower gain settings or you might have distortion/clipping issues at the higher gains levels.

-If you are having troubles here are the completed files that you can compare against.
+If you are having troubles, here are the completed files that you can compare against.

 // CE_Tutorial_3.hpp